 Think About How Much You Actually Need What You Are About to Buy.

 Another similar tip is to visualize your money as the time spent earning the money.
-Say you make $10 dollars an hour after taxes,and the thing you are about to buy costs $60.
-This means you are effectively spending 6 hours of your time for this purchase.
+Say you make $10 dollars an hour after taxes, and the thing you are about to buy costs $60.
+This means you are effectively spending 6 hours of your time on this purchase.
 If you really want to buy that new game or a fancy new shirt, think hard about how much joy it will give you and for how long.
-Smart investments are ones that pay back!
+Smart investments are ones that payback!

 Keep Dining out Special – Cook at Home More!

 Going to a restaurant is fun, there’s no doubt about it.
 Saving yourself the trouble of cooking leaves you with time to talk with your friends and family, and is less stressful (unless you enjoy cooking, of course).
 However, buying just the ingredients to make your food cuts out a huge expense.
 Restaurants charge so much because they need to pay their overhead- wages, business costs, and the food while maintaining razor-thin profits.
 By skipping all of that and making the food yourself, you will end up saving thousands of dollars over the course of the year.

 Plus, most restaurants aren’t too concerned about how healthy the food is.
 They want to be cheap to make and tasty so you’ll come back.
 When making your own meals, you’ll probably think twice about pouring half a shaker of salt onto your fries!

 Remember as you start your saving journey- you are saving up for something that will change your life.
 Transitioning may be difficult, but absolutely worth the battle.
 You will form habits that will last long after you save up for LASIK, and you’ll be able to see the results with your own eyes!
 We are located right in Boston, and setting up an appointment has never been easier!